 First, let me start this by saying that these chocolate chip cookie skillets are DELICIOUS all on their own.
 However, to bring them to the next level I like to top my mini skillet cookies with ice cream and with my homemade sugared cranberries.

 For the ice cream, any flavor works, but I honestly prefer a simple vegan vanilla ice cream.
-Coconut Bliss is my favorite store-bought brand.

 -TSG

-More festive vegan holiday dessert recipes you will love:
+More Vegan Christmas Cookies you will love:

 If you loved this recipe, please leave a 5-star review on the recipe card.
 I always appreciate your feedback and support!
 You can also follow along on my Instagram, Facebook, TikTok, and Pinterest, or sign up for our newsletter!